Optimal solutions employing an algebraic Variational Multiscale approach Part II: Application to Navier-Stokes: Numerical tests

 We now consider the inviscid vortex roll-up problem ($Re = \infty$) as a benchmark test case to illustrate the performance of the proposed method.
 This problem is known to be particularly challenging due to the development of sharp gradients and intricate small-scale structures, which must be captured without the aid of viscous regularisation.
 The problem is considered on a periodic domain $\Omega = ]0, 2\pi[^2$ with the following initial condition for the two velocity components

 where $\delta = \frac{\pi}{15}$ and $\epsilon = 0.05$.

 As a reference solution, we employ results from a highly-resolved simulation using the base Galerkin discretisation on a fine orthogonal mesh with $48 \times 48$ elements with polynomial degree 2, shown in \Cref{fig:msh_fine}.
 The highly-resolved simulation captures the evolution of the flow with high fidelity, resolving the full range of active scales.
 We visualise the vorticity and total pressure fields at three time levels $t = 4, 6, \text{and }8$ in \Cref{fig:omega_DNS} and \Cref{fig:pressure_DNS}.
-We note that despite the mesh being highly refined, we see some spurious oscillations in the vorticity solution attributed to the fact that we are effectively using under-integration as mentioned in \Cref{rmk:under_int}.
+In the absence of an analytical solution, this highly-resolved simulation serves as a reference, and the objective of our VMS formulation is to recover its projection on coarser grids.

 In \Cref{fig:omega_proj_ex}, we show the projection of the highly-resolved solution onto a coarse mesh with $12 \times 12$ elements with polynomial degree $2$ depicted in \Cref{fig:msh_coarse}.
 This projection represents the best possible approximation of the highly-resolved solution on the coarse mesh in the associated norm associated with the projector defined in \eqref{eq:NS_proj}.
 The projected fields serve as a target for comparison, illustrating the optimal behaviour expected from any coarse-scale method within the chosen resolution.